 Kensu was a known scoundrel.
 Although few of his fellow noblemen would call him a villain.
-According to Kensu's social circle villain's were low born, disgusting and crass.
-Kensu on the other hand was born with title, charming and handsome.
-In city of Dragonsram Kensu also had the good luck to be an outsider and thus above the historic feuds and prejudices of the powerful families.
-Kensu succeeded in using his charisma, guile and comely appearance to turn his noble acquaintanceship into name in social and economic opportunity.
-His persona was one of a dashingly simple figure, he used outmoded and overly formal greeting and dressed in fine but old style country garb.
+According to Kensu's social circle villains were low born, disgusting and crass.
+Kensu on the other hand was born with title.
+He could be charming, and he was handsome.
+In the city of Dragonsram, Kensu also had the good luck to be an a respected outsider, and thus managing to have his foot on the threshold while being above the petty feuds and prejudices of the powerful families.
+Kensu succeeded in using his charisma, guile and comely appearance to turn his noble acquaintanceship into social and economic opportunity.
+His persona was one of a dashingly simple figure that touched on the urban nobility's nostalgic romances regarding the rural aristocracy.
+He used outmoded and overly formal greetings and dressed in fine but old style country garb.
 The rumors that he was no stranger to common houses, brothels and gambling stalls only added to the romance of his character: at least among the young nobility of his own age.
-It was commonly held wisdom that young men of noble birth needed to be indulged in their youth in order obtain a disciplined in adulthood.
+It was commonly held wisdom that young men of noble birth needed to be indulged in their youth in order obtain disciplined in adulthood.
 Kensu's scoundrel status was believed by many of the peerage, among which he was very popular, to be the result of youthful innocence or naivety.

-Yet Kensu didn't understand innocence any more than a bear understands why the salmon run upstream.
-Like the bear, Kensu knew just enough about the nature of innocence to exploit it.
-Eventually his liaisons and exploitations lead to an arranged marriage with the daughter of powerful family and a significant dowery.
-Kensu had not only seduced the daughter of the family, but had managed to enamor his bride-to be's father and brothers.
-Thus, when Kensu gambled his wife's entire dowery on the Duke's sailing regatta, it was not only his pregnant wife-to-be that felt betrayed but her brothers as well.
+Kensu didn't understand innocence any more than a bear understands why the salmon run upstream.
+Like the bear and the salmon, Kensu knew just enough about the nature of innocence to exploit it.
+Eventually these liaisons and exploitations lead to an arranged marriage with the daughter of powerful family and a landed him significant dowery.
+Kensu had not only seduced the daughter to the family, but had managed to enamor his bride-to be's father and brothers.
+Thus, when Kensu gambled his wife's entire dowery on the Duke's sailing regatta, it was not only his wife that felt betrayed but her brothers as well.

 To be fair, Kensu still intended to marry the girl.
-He just now needed more money to keep the woman and child in the life-style with which she was accustomed.
+He just now needed more money to keep the Lord's daughter in the life-style with which she was accustomed.
 When Kensu explained this to his almost brother-in-laws they berated him with insults and attacks.
-The argument eventually ended in violent exchange with Kensu rejecting their sister out right and insulting the family publicly.
+The argument eventually grew into a violent exchange with Kensu rejecting their sister out right and insulting the family publicly.
 The family's honor demanded blood and Kensu had no friends left in the city.
 So it came to be that Kensu was being pursued by his former fiances brothers through the streets of Dragonsram.

-It was a storm day.
-Rain came down in great cooling sheets and made the cobble stones slick and the slightest piece of rubbish dangerous.
-Kensu's pursuers had come prepared wearing running tunics, steel bracers and high laced soilder's sandal.
+The chase occurred on a stormy summer's day.
+Rain came down in great cooling sheets and made the cobble stone slick, and the slightest piece of damp rubbish dangerous to man's footfalls.
+Kensu's pursuers had come prepared wearing running tunics, steel bracers and high laced soldier's sandal.
 Kensu was forced to run through the streets in a leisure robe and soft house sandal.
 He must have lost his feet a dozen times during the chase, falling into the closed up stalls and trash piles that went uncollected on storm days.
-Yet the streets beneath the storm were empty and their was no crowd in which Kensu could hide from his attackers.
+Not only did the storm undercut his feet, but the rain had pushed all the people from the and their was no there were no crowds to hide Kensu.

 Kensu had one advantage of over those men.
 Although they were born in Dragonsram, Kensu new the streets better, and he knew the town's secrets.
 He knew about the Glade of Innocence.